frantret/yapg/README.md

 -   multi-platform
 -   entropy source: the one of the system only
 -   option to avoid homoglyph characters (`dclI1B8O0S5Z2rnm`)
+-   option to use only characters common to QWERTY and AZERTY layouts (`bcdefghijklnoprstuvxy`)

 Use
 ---